-The Bradford West Gwillimbury & District Community Foundation is a volunteer, not-for-profit organization that has one goal: to build a foundation, through donations, gifts and bequests, that will provide a sustainable source of grants to the community – to charities, sports groups, school projects, and other activities in BWG.
+The Bradford West Gwillimbury & District Community Foundation is a volunteer, not-for-profit organization that has one goal: to build a foundation, through donations, gifts and bequests, that will provide a sustainable source of grants to the community – to charities, sports groups, school projects, and other activities in BWG and District.

-The idea is that over the course of a month, school kids will be asked to vote online, at www .bwgdcf.ca
+The idea is that over the course of a month, students will be asked to vote online, at www .bwgdcf.ca

 The Helping Hand Food Bank.
 The Community Meal.
 Community Gardens.
 The Hub youth centre.
 Sports groups.
 Arts groups.
 The Wishing Well animal sanctuary.
 Southlake Regional Health Centre.
 Anywhere that the money could be used to build a better, more vibrant community.

 “Instead of us thinking who we should give the money to, we get the schools involved,” says Hernan Burgos.
 “The idea is to get the children talking to their parents about this.
 It’s a lesson in giving.”